Epitech-Lyon/epitech-lyon.github.io/_posts/2021-12-15-blackstar.md

 We can also see that the offset `78e8` is only filled with zeroes, because the program is decrypted.
 Indeed, it is the content of the `ELF_BOOL` section.

-## Improving the Malware
+## Beyond encryption

-Now that we have managed to encrypt and decrypt parts of our program, we can try to improve the program's capabilites.
-The first thing we can do is sending critical information to the user.
-This is a good test to see if we can easily add new data to obfuscate.
+Now that we have managed to encrypt and decrypt parts of our program, we can try a more challenging scenario : obfuscating a code that sends critical information to a user.

-Like before, we will mark our function with the `SECTION(ELF_CODE)` to specify it should be encrypted.
+Like before, we will mark our function with the `SECTION(ELF_CODE)` to specify that it should be encrypted.

 ```c
 SECTION(ELF_CODE)